SFU-Archives/digital-transfer/procedures/standard-producers/02-transfer.md

 ### Transfer folder
 <img align="right" width="400" src="../../screenshots/02-cyberduck-timestamps.png">

-Create a transfer folder on your local machine to collect all files you will be transferring.
+Create a transfer folder on your local machine to collect all folders and files you will be transfer.
 - This step segregates the material for transfer from other records that will remain in your active system: this will facilitate their eventual deletion at the end of the transfer process.

-When moving folders and files **it is critical not to overwrite the timestamps for the dates of file creation and modification**.
+When moving folders and files **it is critical not to overwrite the timestamps for dates of file creation and modification**.
 - The `modified date` of a file provides useful contextual information that should be preserved.
-- If you copy files from an external server or hard drive onto your computer, `created` and `modified` dates will likely be overwritten with the date of the copying (from the standpoint of your computer, this is now the date of creation).
+- If you copy files from an external server or hard drive onto your computer, `created` and `modified` dates will likely be overwritten with the date of the copying (from the standpoint of your computer, the date of copying is the date of creation).
 - To avoid this, use an FTP client (e.g. Cyberduck) to move files; change the settings in the app's preferences so that it preserves timestamps.
 - In Cyberduck for example, you do this by navigating to `Preferences > Transfers > Timestamps` and checking the box `Preserve modification dates` for both uploads and downloads.